ninabarzh/red-lantern-sim/README.md

 - The Reaction: The Department of Silent Stability detects the anomalies and [issues a cautious briefing](https://blue.tymyrddin.dev/docs/shadows/red-lantern/kickoff/internal-briefing-doss), which is promptly [intercepted by the attackers](https://red.tymyrddin.dev/docs/scarlet/op-red-lantern/wall/internal-briefing-doss).
 - The Escalation: The red team uses this intelligence to [refine its "control-plane attack" theories](https://red.tymyrddin.dev/docs/scarlet/op-red-lantern/wall/control-plane), creating a formal catalog.
 - The Patrician's Move: Seeing the activity as a useful but disruptive threat, the Patrician intervenes.
 He [recruits the talent](https://red.tymyrddin.dev/docs/scarlet/op-red-lantern/wall/ponders-visit), converting the threat into a strategic asset.
-- The New Equilibrium: [The project is rebranded under "Purple Lantern Practice Ltd.]((https://purple.tymyrddin.dev/docs/lantern/red-lanterns/spark/patrician-engagement))," with the goal of "controlled burns" to strengthen the city's overall defenses, as the blue team continues its intelligence gathering and detection capabilities.
+- The New Equilibrium: The project is rebranded under [Purple Lantern Practice Ltd.](https://purple.tymyrddin.dev/docs/lantern/red-lanterns/spark/patrician-engagement), with the goal of "controlled burns" to strengthen the city's overall defenses, as the blue team continues its intelligence gathering and detection capabilities.

 ## Getting started (quick start)